Understanding Hospital Charges

 Hospital charges and bills do not include charges for physician’s professional services.
 These are billed separately by the physicians who provide the services.
 For example, when a patient receives an imaging service, they will receive a bill from the hospital for the technical portion of the X-ray and a separate bill from the radiologist who reads/interprets the X-ray.

+CHOP has a Cost Estimation Team and offers an electronic Cost Estimation Tool on our website.
 Our Cost Estimation team works with many departments here at CHOP to bring the most up-to-date benefit information to the forefront of financial customer service.

 What is the Patient Cost Estimation Department?